 The yellow CSCS card is for visitors who frequently visit a construction site even without construction skills.
 This includes realtors, real estate agents or developers.

-To qualify for a visitor CSCS card, you need to pass the Health, Safety & Environment test for operatives.
-This is to ensure that you will be able to understand and demonstrate operational practices and safety precautions while inside the site.
+To qualify for a visitor CSCS card, you need to pass the operatives’ Health, Safety & Environment test.
+This is to ensure that you will understand and demonstrate operational practices and safety precautions while inside the site.

 How long can I use the yellow card?

 The yellow visitor card is valid for 5 years.
 However, if you are still in the process of gaining your qualification, a Trainee card will be issued.
-Trainee card is only temporary and is valid for 1 or 3 years depending on the course you are taking.
+Trainee card is only temporary and is valid for 1 or 3 years depending on your course.

 Red CSCS Card – Trainee: